-- *** you can also prepare cauliflower in pressure cooker, start with saute mode, then close and set to vegetable (about 7.5 psi for 8 minutes). ***
+- *** you can also prepare cauliflower in a pressure cooker, start with saute mode, then close and set to vegetable (about 7.5 psi for 8 minutes). ***

 - It will make about 4 cups!

-- Lay bacon flat on cooling rack over sheet pan, and put the pan in a cold oven, then set oven to 350F After it reaches 350F check on bacon, set timer to 8 minutes, check again, cook until crispy.
+- Lay bacon flat on a cooling rack over sheet pan, and put the pan in a cold oven, then set oven to 350F After it reaches 350F check on bacon, set timer to 8 minutes, check again, cook until crispy.